-The Securities Act provides that the company, directors and officers (as well as, for Form F-1, a duly authorized representative of the company in the U.S.) signing the registration statement, underwriters, experts and controlling persons may be liable to investors for any misstatement or omission of a "material" fact in the registration statement, i.e., a fact as to which there is a substantial likelihood that a reasonable investor would consider such information important in deciding whether to buy the securities.
+The Securities Act provides that the company, directors and officers signing the registration statement, underwriters, experts and controlling persons may be liable to investors for any misstatement or omission of a "material" fact in the registration statement (i.e., a fact as to which there is a substantial likelihood that a reasonable investor would consider such information important in deciding whether to buy the securities).
 This liability, often referred to as "Section 11 liability," does not require a showing of intent.